Sockstress: Small window stress

-Create a connection to a listening socket and upon 3 way handshake (inside last ACK) set window size of 4 bytes, then create an ACK/PSH packet with a TCP payload (into a window that is hopefully large enough to accept it) with a window still set to 4 bytes.
+Create a connection to a listening socket and upon 3 way handshake (inside last ACK) set a window size of 4 bytes, then create an ACK/PSH packet with a TCP payload (into a window that is hopefully large enough to accept it) with a window still set to 4 bytes.
 This will potentially cause kernel memory to be consumed as it takes the response and splits it into tiny 4 byte chunks.
 This is unlike a connection flood in that memory is now consumed for every request made.
 This has reliably put Linux/Apache and Linux/sendmail systems into defunct states.
 It is also effective against other systems.
 It is expected that this has similar effects to what is described in the CPNI document in the second to last paragraph of page 17.

 Look at the payload.c file in the sockstress source.
 Look for the hport switch statement.
 In that section you can specify payloads to be sent to specific ports.
 It is most effective to send a payload that will generate as large of a response as possible (i.e. 'GET /largefile.zip').